biomedisa/biomedisa/README/deep_learning.md

 + **val_images PATH**: Path to directory with validation images (command-line only).
 + **val_labels PATH**: Path to directory with validation labels (command-line only).
 + **validation_split FLOAT**: For example, split your data into 80% training data and 20% validation data with `-vs 0.8`.
-+ **val_tf**: Use standard pixelwise accuracy provided by TensorFlow (default: False).
++ **val_tf**: Use standard pixelwise accuracy provided by TensorFlow on validation data (default: False).
 When evaluating accuracy, Biomedisa relies on the Dice score rather than the standard accuracy.
 The Dice score offers a more reliable assessment by measuring the overlap between the segmented regions, whereas the standard accuracy also considers background classification, which can lead to misleading results, especially when dealing with small segments within a much larger volume.
 Even if half of the segment is mislabeled, the standard accuracy may still yield a remarkably high value.
 However, if you still prefer to use the standard accuracy, you can enable it by using this option.
++ **train_tf**: Use standard pixelwise accuracy provided by TensorFlow on training data (default: False).
++ **average_dice**: Use averaged dice score of each label (default: False).
 + **path_to_model PATH**: Path to model.
 + **predict**: Automatic/predict segmentation.
 + **train**: Train a neural network.